Skip to main content

 Logs

 Per-task session history.
-The Logs tab renders formatted conversation transcripts (User/Assistant messages with tool call summaries) for every supported backend — Claude Code, Codex, opencode, Gemini, Copilot — and falls back to raw PTY scrollback when no transcript is available.
+The Logs tab renders formatted conversation transcripts (User/Assistant messages with tool call summaries) for every supported backend — Claude Code, Codex, opencode, Gemini, Copilot, Cursor — and falls back to raw PTY scrollback when no transcript is available.

 Logs tab listing past task and chat sessions with timestamps and statuses